 Instead, stay foolish, keep seeking and retrospect everything that’s happening inside the project periodically.

-Being fool and choosing to be fool are two different things.
-Choosing to be fool is actually the wisest thing that a project manager can do and over-trusting your abilities is exactly opposite.
+Being a fool and choosing to be fool are two different things.
+Choosing to be a fool is actually the wisest thing that a project manager can do and over-trusting your abilities are exactly the opposite.